 - 1 night: Overnight stay at Windhoek before our return flight

 As you can see we didn’t drive a full circle, but drove back and forth some of the same roads in each direction.
 Going to Etosha was a spur of the moment decision at the end, therefore it would’ve actually made more sense to do that in the beginning (after Erindi), instead of taking the whole detour up North again from Swakopmund.
-We also weren’t too impressed with Etosha, after we had been spoiled by our safari experiences at Erindi (but that’s a different story).
+We also weren’t too impressed with our self drive safari experiences in Etosha, after we had been spoiled by our expertly guided safari with proper game drives at Erindi Private Game Reserve (but that’s a different story).

 In April it’s the end of the so called “green season” in Namibia.